saket/startship/README.md

 `startship` will read your library's maven coordinates from `gradle.properties`, find your staged repository, request it to be closed, wait till it's closed, promote it to release, and finally wait till it's synced to maven central.
 It also tries to be helpful by making sure you don't release an incorrect artifact by comparing maven coordinates and versions.

-The following Gradle properties are expected in `gradle.properties`:
+The following Gradle properties are expected in the project's `gradle.properties`:
 ```properties
 GROUP=com.example
 POM_ARTIFACT_ID=nicolascage